jtfogarty/007ba7/content/homelab/overview.md

 I also have [2 Gigabyte GB-BLCE-4105](https://www.amazon.com/gp/product/B07DMM7Z7N/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 The Power Supply feeds the 3 NUCs and the 2 Gigabytes.

-The Black box with all the lights is a gaming machine I bought.
-Probably should have made a different choice.
+In between the SimplyNUC shelf an the monitor is a [QNAP TS-473-4G-US 4-Bay NAS](https://www.amazon.com/gp/product/B07BMYKYKJ/ref=ppx_yo_dt_b_asin_title_o07_s00?ie=UTF8&psc=1)

+I also have 'gaming' machine, not in this picture.
 The specs are below;
 - AMD Ryzen 7 3800X 8-Core Processor with 16 cores
 - 32GB of RAM
 - 1TB nvme for the OS
 - 2TB nvme for whatever
 - NVIDIA RTX 2060 GPU

+There is stack of Raspberry Pi's sitting on top of the NAS.
+I was hoping to install [POWERPANEL® BUSINESS 4](https://www.cyberpowersystems.com/products/software/power-panel-business/) on one of the Pi's but this OS is not supported.
+I'll have to buy one more [Gigabyte GB-BLCE-4105](https://www.amazon.com/gp/product/B07DMM7Z7N/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)

+The keyboad is a [Das Keyboard 4](https://www.amazon.com/stores/Das+Keyboard/page/DF548711-D8BE-4659-83AE-A5FAFF411E10?ref_=ast_bln)